billfitzgerald/infosec-primer/testing_scenarios.md

 ## E4.1 Summary

 In computer systems, the term "caching" refers to the practice of keeping a local copy (or "cache") of information so that it may be accessed again quickly if needed later on.
-Browsers improve performance by storing copies of web pages a user views, so that they can displayed again later without the need to fetch them again over the network.
+Browsers improve performance by storing copies of Web pages that a user views, so that they can displayed again later without the need to fetch them again over the network.

 Though caching improves the performance of a browser, caching of pages with sensitive information can expose the information to unauthorized access.
-Because of this, a web service can include directives in message headers to prevent pages from being stored in a browser's cache.
+Because of this, a Web service can include directives in message headers to prevent pages from being stored in a browser's cache.

-The browser's history is subtly different than the cache, but also can be used to show the contents of a page previously loaded by a user.
+The browser's history is subtly different from the cache but also can be used to show the contents of a page previously loaded by a user.
 If the page contains sensitive information and the user has signed out of the service since viewing it, it should not be displayed by the "back" button or history mechanism without first requiring a new login by the user.
-(Note that it is OK for "back" or history to display the page if the user is still logged in to the service).
+(Note that it is OK for "back" or history to display the page if the user is still logged in to the service.)

 This section will describe how to do browser-based tests for browser caching of sensitive pages, and how to inspect message headers to look for cache control directives.

-NOTE: Make sure that you have cleared your history, cookies, and cache as described in [Section D](browser_prep.md).
+Note: Make sure that you have cleared your history, cookies, and cache as described in [Section D](browser_prep.md).

 ## E4.2 Exploitability and Impact